Image Description Elements¶

 component is used- distribution=”name”

 Used for Debian (apt) based repositories only.
-Specifies the distribution name to be used on call of
+Specifies the distribution name used in the repository data structure.

 - imageonly=”true|false”